ghostery/adblocker/bench/comparison/overview.md

 much about the efficiency of each; we can see this as a mean to trade *memory* against *CPU usage*.

+From the previous measurements we see that Ghostery out-performs other libraries in terms of matching speed.
+Without going into too much details, here are some of the optimizations which can explain these
+results:

+* Ghostery makes use of a reverse index associating tokens to filters.
+Contrary to other libraries, we make sure that we pick *the best* token for each filter at construction time (best being defined as the *least seen token*).
+This incurs a one-time extra cost but results in maximized dispatching capabilities.
+* Filters are stored in a very compact form, in typed arrays, and only loaded in memory lazily, when there is a chance they will match (if we encounter identical tokens in URLs).
+* Filters loaded in memory are optimized on-the-fly and multiple filters can be combined for increased efficiency.
+The optimizations were carefully crafted based on common cases observed in Easylist.

 ### 5. Serialization And Deserialization

 In this section we have a look at the performance of content-blockers